PhySH: Basics of PhySH

 Such architecture of PhySH allows its easy extension, and PhySH is considered as a permanently developing rather than finished project.
 Authors of papers submitted to American physical journals are encouraged to provide editors with PhySH terms to assist in choosing proper reviewers, and some journals even require providing PhySH terms.
-PhySH is expected to expand with the grows of physics, and this should happen technically through the input coming from authors, reviewers, editors, and organizers of scientific conferences.
+PhySH is expected to expand with the growth of physics, and this should happen technically through the input coming from authors, reviewers, editors, and organizers of scientific conferences.